nai12345/MoazzemHJesan/README.md

 To Buy Theme Templates Visit My Website: https://moazzemhjesan.github.io/MoazzemHJesan/

 My Name is 'Md.
 Moazzem Hossain Jesan'.
 I am a web designer and Developer.
-I work on Themeforest, Patreon and my YouTube Channel.
-On Themeforest and Patreon there I create the website theme templates.
-And in my youtube channel there I upload the video tutorials of web design in Bangla with English subtitles.
-If you want to get my project of website theme templates, Then you have to buy it from Themeforest and Patreon.
-You can also subscribe to my YouTube channel to get notified when I upload my projects on Themeforest and Patreon.
+I work on Patreon and YouTube Channel.
+On Patreon there I create the website theme templates.
+And in my youtube channel there I upload the video guidline and live preview of this theme template.
+If you want to get my project of website theme templates, Then you have to buy it from Patreon.
+You can also subscribe to my YouTube channel to get notified when I upload my projects on Patreon.